WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Fix issue when creating/retrieving patches in the scenario where parent solution has many patches
 Added preview region to solution checker task and use the region when invoking the checker API

+**9.17.x**
+Export solution(s) tasks now support the new async export API.
+Continue to use sync mode (default) if your environment doesn't support this API
+Added more logging (including TrackingSessionId) when connecting to CDS to allow better troubleshooting of issues
+Added more logging (including RequestId) for solution export/import to allow better troubleshooting of issues

 For more information on changes between versions, check the milestones and releases on GitHub